Table Of Contents:

 1. Select the water temperature:

 Fill a tub or washing bucket with the desired level of water.
 Select the water temperature as recommended on the cloth label.
-If there are no instructions, then you can wash in cold or lukewarm water, with temperature of around 35-40ºC.
+If there are no instructions, then you can wash in cold or lukewarm water, with a temperature of around 35-40ºC.
 Warm water is ideal for washing cloth diapers and baby’s undergarments as it helps remove any foul odor and infection.
 For regular clothes, cold/room temperature water should suffice.

 2. Add the appropriate detergent: